Corporate Information

 Delaware Municipal Electric Corporation, Inc. (DEMEC) is a public corporation constituted as a Joint Action Agency and a wholesale electric utility.
 DEMEC represents municipal electric distribution utilities located in the state of Delaware.
 The creation of DEMEC was made possible by an act of the Delaware General Assembly on June 6, 1978, and the entity was incorporated on July 12, 1979.

 DEMEC maintains a strong balance sheet and efficient, well-managed business operations.
-Moody’s Investors Services, S&P Global Ratings, and Fitch Ratings have assigned ratings of “A1”, “A”, and “A”, respectively, to DEMEC.
+S&P Global Ratings, Moody’s Investors Services, and Fitch Ratings have assigned ratings of “A”, “A1”, and “A”, respectively, to DEMEC, maintaining an “A” rating or better for the past 20 years.

 DEMEC is governed by an eight-member Board of Directors, with one director from each of the member municipal electric utilities.
 The responsibility for day-to-day operations of the Agency resides with a President appointed by the Board.
 The President directs the efforts of the staff members and various contractual relationships in place to meet the service requirements of the members.